 - Open source software and hardware are important parts of a technology that does not serve capital accumulation but the needs of people.
 Much of this is developed in peer-to-peer networks.
 Open Source should be massively supported by governments instead of proprietary solutions.

 - Devices should be constructed in a modular and easily reparable way, so we can use them for decades instead of throwing them away every couple of years.
 Legislation must force producers to build durable modular products.

 - We should develop ways of talking and deciding about technologies in a differentiated and multi-dimensional way.
 The question is not if feature X or Y is cool, or if technology Z is efficient or profitable.
 The question is what it does to our societies and the planet.
 The cultural anthropologist Andrea Vetter has developed a very useful tool for this purpose which she calls the “Matrix of convivial technology”.
 She asks which kinds of impact the production, the use, the disposal and the necessary infrastructures have on human relations, nature and health.
 She includes five dimensions: relatedness, access, adaptability, bio-interaction, and adequacy.[i]

 Now, all of these transformations within the realm of technology are not possible without changing the larger context in which technologies are embedded.
 Living better with less production and less harmful technology means: leaving the crazy rat race of overproduction and overconsumption.
 The challenge is to get out of the destructive logic of endless capital accumulation.
 Now to some this might sound too big or too bold.
 But in the crisis of civilization that we are in, being bold is the only way out.
 It is up to us: will we leave the future of the planet to transhumanists, billionaires and the surveillance state, or will we take it back into our own hands?

-The English version has been published on the blog degrowth.info: Breaking the chains of delusion -Technological progress mythologies and the pitfalls of digitalization.
+The English version has been published on the blog degrowth.info and on resilience.org: Breaking the chains of delusion -Technological progress mythologies and the pitfalls of digitalization.